OpenGamma/Strata/modules/basics/src/docs/index.rst

 Basic Finance
 =============

-OpenGamma Basic Finance provides a standard library for common concepts in finance.
+OpenGamma Strata Basic Finance provides a standard library for common concepts in finance.
-Other OpenGamma project build on these concepts.
+Other OpenGamma projects build on these concepts.

 .. toctree::
    :maxdepth: 1